Visualizing Climate Change Impacts and Nature-Based Solutions from Words to Actionable Insights

-Applying various data science tools and methods to visualize climate change impacts.
+Applying data science tools and methods to visualize climate change impacts and mitigating nature-based solutions from words to actionable insights.

 Day by day, as we generate exponentially more data, we also sift through its complexity and consume more.
 Filtering out relevancy is essential to get to the gist of the data in front of us.
 It is a well-known fact that the human brain absorbs a picture 60,000 times faster than texts.
 And that about 65% of humans are visually inclined.